bfrg/gpg-guide/README.md

 This causes the document to be wrapped in an ASCII-armored signature but otherwise does not modify the document.
-Hence, the content in a clear text signature is readable w/o any special software. **OpenPGP** software is only required to verify the signature.
+Hence, the content in a clear text signature is readable without any special software. **OpenPGP** software is only required to verify the signature.

 A disadvantage of above methods is that users who received the signed documents